mrjoeman1/veaury-jest-issue/README.md

 # test-veaury

-Reproducing of the issue with Jest tests + Veaury when Vue component is wrapped by React component.
+Reproduction of the issue with Jest tests + Veaury when Vue component is wrapped by React component.
-It causes the following error:
+Causes the following error:

 `Error: Uncaught [RangeError: Maximum call stack size exceeded]`